deep-assistant/operator/README.md

 That way the desicion making process is streamlined (it actually a single stream or queue of desicions).
 And no additional cognitive resources are wasted on the context switching itself.

 There should be TWO primary actions: DONE (reponse made to the human user, and the new window will be added to the queue only when new notification arrives) or NEXT (we can just move the task to the last place in the queue if it is not urgent, and we want to reprioritize).

+It should be done in React.js, so it will be infinitely extendable.